 Source: Stahl, Norman A., King, James R., & Henk, William A. (p.
 615).
 (1991, May).
 Enhancing students notetaking through training and evaluation.
 Journal of Reading, 34 (8), 614-622.
 Reprinted with permission of Norman A. Stahl and the International Reading Association.
 All rights reserved.

-Figure 1
+"Because students can refer back to notes, they are able to affirm information."

-General Note-taking
+Figure 1 General Note-taking Procedures

-Procedures